Germany Subtly Suggests Ivanka and Melania Brush Up on Climate Change

-Melania and Ivanka Trump both accompanied the president to Hamburg, Germany, for the G20 Summit, and while Donald schmoozes with other world leaders, German Chancellor Angela Merkel has planned a series of activities to keep his wife and daughter occupied.
+Melania and Ivanka Trump both accompanied the president to Hamburg, Germany, for the G20 Summit, and while Donald schmoozes with other world leaders, German chancellor Angela Merkel has planned a series of activities to keep his wife and daughter occupied.
 And although other first spouses are invited along, one of Friday’s events was specifically planned with the Trumps in mind.

 According to Bloomberg, they’re scheduled to tour the German Climate Computing Center, a lab that uses supercomputers to model the progress and effects of climate change.
-The visit was reportedly proposed by Merkel’s husband, Joachim Sauer, who’s a physical and theoretical chemistry professor.
+The visit was reportedly proposed by Merkel’s husband, Joachim Sauer, who’s a physical-and-theoretical-chemistry professor.

 Sauer hasn’t actually come out and said that the visit is an attempt to school the First Daughter and First Lady on climate change, but his wife has made her opinions on the subject pretty clear.
 “Since the withdrawal of the U.S., we’re more determined than ever that this be a success,” she said in a speech to the German parliament after President Trump pulled out of the Paris climate accord.
-“We can’t wait for the last man on earth to be convinced by the scientific evidence for climate change.”
+“We can’t wait for the last man on Earth to be convinced by the scientific evidence for climate change.”

 “These will not be easy talks,” she continued, referring to the G20 summit.
 “The differences are obvious, and it would be wrong to pretend they aren’t there.”